fastats/learning/performance/2017_12_LU_decomposition/readme.md

 <img src="./images/lu_wiki.svg">

-This represents a [matrix multiplication]() between the lower and upper matrices on the right-hand side.
+This represents a matrix multiplication between the lower and upper matrices on the right-hand side; ie, doing a matrix multiply of `L` and `U` returns the original matrix.

 ### Doolittle's Algorithm for LU Decomposition